 An hour long interactive assembly targeted for students grades K-3 which includes: a health presentation by MHS Chief Medical Officer Eric A Yancy, MD, dance contests and exercise demonstrations by RosieRoo, MHS backpacks stuffed with goodies for all contest participants, gift bags for all Rosie’s Rockin’ Recess participants, and financial donation or obstacle course to the school for their athletic program.

 Educational opportunities geared toward students in grades 3rd-5th and all school staff.
-Staff trainings are on behavioral management, helping to prevent suicide, and trauma informed care.
+Staff training topicss are on behavioral management, helping to prevent suicide, and trauma informed care.
 The social-emotional learning series for 3rd-5th graders is a 3-part series that covers the five interrelated sets of cognitive, affective, and behavioral competencies that help children more effectively handle life challenges and thrive in both their learning and social environments.

 - Behavioral Management: Identification, Prevention & De-escalation Techniques